maziars/non-convex-admm-sudoku/README.md

 For the examples of how to give the input to the python implementation, see the end of the .py file.
 The MATLAB code takes in an instance that is a 9x9 matrix where the hidden values are replaced with zeros.

 I know that the codes are not well cleaned.
-I will try to clean them up further in the near future :-)
+I will try to clean them up further as soon as I get the time ;-)